dvirzg/email_translator-public/README.txt

 ## FILE DESCRIPTION
-these are the files used and what their function:
+these are the files used and their function:

 * main.py logs in to imap server, continuously checks for new emails, it is the main file from which the program starts and terminates. it calls sends_email.py;